This post contains affiliate links.

 3. Consider Using the Same Direction of Laminate Flooring Throughout the House

 Using the same direction of laminate flooring throughout the house will give the design a unifying and cohesive look.
-This is especially true with an open plan design where each room or space of your home doesn’t have any wall partitions that separates one from another.
+This is especially true with an open plan design where each room or space of your home doesn’t have any wall partitions that separate one from another.

 Which Direction to Lay Laminate Flooring in Multiple Rooms?